mandrulevicius/prompt-engineering-experiments/PersonaExperiment-0/isolated_persona_experiments.md

 ```

 ### Test Protocol:
+- Use 7 subagents for this test condition
 - Same queries as previous tests
 - Track what roles the model invents
 - Compare response quality vs. predefined role versions